 BSc and MSc projects

-To apply please email your CV (no more than two sides of A4) and a covering letter (detailing why you would like to undertake the placement and the knowledge and skills that you can bring to the Institute) to email@example.com.
-Please indicate clearly in your letter the reference number of the project you are applying for.
+To apply please email your CV (no more than two sides of A4) to Yvonne Walsh (email@example.com), with a covering letter detailing why you would like to undertake the placement and the knowledge and skills that you will bring to the Institute.
+Closing date: 28 January 2019.

 If you require further information, please contact Dr Lynda Moore, Head of Academic Affairs & Training (firstname.lastname@example.org)